FHIR/FSHOnline-Examples/CONTRIBUTING.md

 Code that is contributed to this project should be done in a personal fork of this repository and follow the coding practices specified in our Best Practices documentation (coming soon!).

+If you are planning to add to the set of FSH Examples, the [README](README.md#example-submissions) provides step by step instructions for how to create a fork for your work, where to add the FSH for your example, and how to create a pull request.

 ### Before Submitting a Pull Request

 Before submitting a Pull Request for a code contribution: